billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 Current map canvas height.

+#### scaledWidth
+`scaledWidth` - number

+`width` multiply by current level's scale.

+#### scaledHeight
+`scaledHeight` - number

+`height` multiply by current level's scale.

 <!-- [movingX](properties/movingX.md ':include') -->
 #### movingX
 `movingX` - number

-x coordinate while the user is doing drag and drop action.
+x coordinate of the center of the map canvas while the user is doing drag and drop action.

 <!-- [movingY](properties/movingY.md ':include') -->
 #### movingY
 `movingY` - number

-y coordinate while the user is doing drag and drop action.
+y coordinate of the center of the map canvas while the user is doing drag and drop action.

+#### movingScaledX
+`movingScaledX` - number

+`movingX` multiply by current level's scale.

+#### movingScaledY
+`movingScaledY` - number

+`movingY` multiply by current level's scale.

 <!-- [movingLeftX](properties/movingLeftX.md ':include') -->
 #### movingLeftX
 `movingLeftX` - number

-x coordinate offset on the left of the map canvas while the user is doing drag and drop action.
+x coordinate offset on the left of the map canvas reference to `movingX` while the user is doing drag and drop action.

 <!-- [movingTopY](properties/movingTopY.md ':include') -->
 #### movingTopY